Laravel 11: New Features and Updates

 Laravel 11: Latest Features and Updates

 Laravel 11 is still under development, but there are some exciting features and updates we can expect based on early access and merged pull requests.
-Here’s a glimpse of what’s coming to Laravel 11:
+The supposedly upcoming features of Laravel 11 are:

 By Taylor Otwell on laravel/framework#47309 and laravel/laravel#6188